November 12, 2018

 - Attempt to fall on fatty tissue, such as on your thighs or bottom, rather than on more bony areas like hips, knees, and elbows.

 Taking the following proactive steps also can go a long way towards avoiding a fall:

 - Make certain that all walking areas both outside and inside of the home are free of clutter and any potential tripping hazards, such as extension cords.

 - Keep flooring, especially in the bathroom and kitchen area, dry and clean.

 - Put up grab bars around the tub and toilet.

 - Ensure handrails are positioned and secure alongside all stairwells.

 - Remove and replace any worn out carpeting and take away all throw rugs.

 At Continuum, our caregiving team is experienced in making the home environment as safe from falls as possible, and we are skilled in providing ambulation assistance and supervision when necessary to help make sure fall risk is reduced.
 We are also on hand to engage in physician-recommended exercise programs to increase balance and flexibility, resulting in overall better health and wellbeing.
-Give us a call at (314) 863-9912 or contact us online for a complimentary in-home consultation and discover how we provide the kind of assisted home care St. Louis families prefer most!
+Give us a call at (314) 863-9912 or contact us online for a complimentary in-home consultation and discover how we provide the kind of senior care St. Louis families prefer most!